Freelance writers often do a wide variety of projects, and occasionally they get offered new type of project that requires some careful evaluation.

 That was the case with freelance science writer Christopher Crockett.
 He has a strong background in physics and astronomy (a PHD in astronomy, actually), and he’s using that to carve out his freelance writing niche.

 Here are the main portions of a thread (with some minor edits) Christopher started inside the Freelance Writers Den, where I’m one of the moderators.

-Bidding on Fact Checking an SAT Test Preparation Book
+Bidding an SAT Physics Test Preparation Book

 Oh wise den members…